babarrett/g80-9009/README.md

     - Special "Desk PC" and "Wkst" keys select the type of computer to talk to.
     The attached KM box will output three different protocols for the Wkst computer.
+    - Reuters Breakout Box
     - kdm3 (keyboard, display and mouse)
-    - Reuters Breakout Box
     - See [Breakoutbox decoded](../master/breakoutbox-decoded.md "Breakoutbox
     decoded") for much more information.
+5. With new, replacement, breakout box.
+    This is currently under development, but I now believe is possible to achieve.
+The AK125 breakout boxes are, electrically, very simple.
+One 5V regulator, one inverter DIP chip, a couple capacetors, traces and connectors.
+Plus a 12VDC power supply.

 ## Method vs features